On-Campus Employment

 Auxiliary Positions

-• Auxiliary positions refer to positions at Sodexo, Associated Students, Inc., University Cooperation (U-Corp), SFSU Bookstore, or any other on-campus commercial employers.
+- Complete the I-9 with your on-campus employer.
+Auxiliary positions include roles at Sodexo, Associated Students, Inc., University Corporation (U-Corp), the SFSU Bookstore, or any other on-campus commercial employers.

 Students who work in auxiliary positions (Auxiliary positions refer to positions at Sodexo, Associated Students, Inc., University Cooperation (U-Corp), SFSU Bookstore, or any other on-campus commercial employers) will complete this step with their on-campus employers instead of the University Tax Specialist.